 Monoprice has a range of graphics tablets, so you are sure to find one that meets your needs.

 With a graphics tablet, you will need a drawing program to produce and display the sketches on screen.
 For that, I strongly recommend MyPaint.
 It’s easy-to-use and has a simple interface, so you will be drawing in no time.
-However, MyPaint’s main draw (no pun intended) is definitely its unlimited canvas, which allows you to create as many sketches as you want in one go.
+However, MyPaint’s main draw (no pun intended) is definitely its unlimited canvas, which allows you to sketch as much as you want on just one canvas.
+Very convenient when you have to come up with multiple concepts for a client.
 You can check out MyPaint and A Quick MyPaint Guide for some tips and tricks.

 You will need most of the tools listed above to work online as a freelance graphic designer.
 Fortunately, getting them is as easy as a click of the mouse, and the best part — you probably won’t be spending a dime.
 So what are you waiting for?